moonmaster9000/couch_visible/readme.markdown

 ### Hidden by default

 Mixing it into your document will create a boolean "couch_visible" property on your document.
-By default, documents will be hidden; if you'd prefer your documents to be visible by default, simply use the `shown_by_default!` macro:
+By default, documents will be hidden; if you'd prefer your documents to be visible by default, simply use the `show_by_default!` macro:

     class Article < CouchRest::Model::Base
       include CouchVisible
-      shown_by_default!
+      show_by_default!
     end

+You can also configure this globally:

+    CouchVisible.show_by_default!

+Now, all document models that include CouchVisible will be shown by default.
+They could override the global default by calling "hide_by_default!":

+    class Post < CouchRest::Model::Base
+      include CouchVisible
+      hide_by_default!
+    end

 ### Showing and Hiding Documents

-It will also add several you can `show!` and `hide!` the document:
+`CouchVisible` lets you toggle the visibility of documents via `show!` and `hide!` methods:

     a = Article.first